PaleCache/r00ted/README.md

 ## What is R00TED?

-R00TED is a decentralized, privacy first communication platform that puts you in control of your own community.
+R00TED is a self hosted, privacy first communication platform that puts you in control of your own community.

 No ads.
 No tracking.
 No centralized servers.